microsoft/api-guidelines/azure/Guidelines.md

 ### Distributed Tracing & Telemetry
 Azure SDK client guidelines specify that client libraries must send telemetry data through the ```User-Agent``` header, ```X-MS-UserAgent``` header, and Open Telemetry.
-When a client library is created, code to handle telemetry and distributed tracing information will be automatically added.
+Client libraries are required to send telemetry and distributed tracing information on every  request.
 Telemetry information is vital to the effective operation of your service and should be a consideration from the outset of design and implementation efforts.

 :white_check_mark: **DO** follow the Azure Core guidelines for supporting telemetry headers and Open Telemetry.